Directors Loan Account and Liquidation

 Why have a DLA?

-Remember, though, the loan has no personal or company tax assigned, and HMRC requires that to be done before the year-end.
+Remember, though, the loan has no personal or company tax assigned, and HMRC requires to be done before the year-end.

 Directors Loan Account and Liquidation – An Overdrawn DLA and Liquidation?

 Generally, if the loan account exceeds £10,000, then classed as a benefit in kind and declared on the P11D.

 In the event of a liquidation of the Company.
 The Overdrawn Director’s loan account becomes therefore an asset.
 The insolvency practitioner can then recover that.

 Can it be offset?

 Situations may arise particularly with two directors, and one director has a debt owing to the company.
 However, the other remains owed money.
 Therefore, to offset these balances, the directors need to formally ensure it remains in writing correctly, so offsetting may happen.

 A company may write off a loan to a director.
 However, the loan requires a formal waiver.
-The liability still stands if the company accepts it and cease further collection.
+The liability still stands if the company accepts it and ceases further collection.
 Then deemed dividend and covered by the Income Tax (Trading and other income) Act 2005.